jejacks0n/guard-teaspoon/README.md

 In general this isn't very complicated, but if you have multiple suites setup in Teaspoon this can get a little complicated -- there's an expectation that you understand what you're doing in regards to using Guard.

 The default Guardfile will watch for any file changes within your `app/assets/javascripts` path and will attempt to resolve those file to a spec.
-If you're using QUnit, you can change this to be _test instead of _spec, or use js.coffee or coffee for file extensions, and you can use a more advanced regexp for other needs.
+If you're using QUnit, you can change this to be `_test` instead of `_spec`, or use js.coffee or coffee for file extensions, and you can use a more advanced regexp for other needs.

 Guardfile
 ```ruby